baldwindavid/railative/README.markdown

 So this allows you to make use of an interval representation once it already exists, but how do we make it easy to choose an interval in the first place?
 One way is to create a select dropdown with various choices of time intervals before and after a depended upon time (we'll call this the median time).

-mirrored_time_options helper
+`mirrored_time_options helper`
 ----------------------------

-Railative includes a helper, "mirrored_time_options", to produce this select field and to do it "relatively" easily.
-The mirrored_time_options helper takes a list of time intervals, computes those intervals off of a supplied median time, mirrors the intervals to before and after time intervals and formats the values and labels.
+Railative includes a helper, `mirrored_time_options`, to produce this select field and to do it "relatively" easily.
+The `mirrored_time_options` helper takes a list of time intervals, computes those intervals off of a supplied median time, mirrors the intervals to before and after time intervals and formats the values and labels.

     mirrored_time_options(time_intervals = [], options = {})